 Egalitarian family.
-A family in which power is shared more or less equally by both partners.
+Family arrangement in which power is shared more-or-less equally by both the wife and the husband.

 Ego.
-Freud's term for the part of the self that represents reason and common sense.
+Freud's posited part of the self that represents reason and common sense.

 Egoistic suicide.
-Durkheim's term for suicide performed by an individual who has not sufficiently integrated into the social order.
+Durkheim's concept for suicide performed by an individual who has not sufficiently integrated into the social order.

-Elder abuse.
-Acts of violence or neglect directed at the elderly, often by family members.
+Elderly abuse.
+Acts of violence (or neglect) directed at the elderly (often by family members).

 Elite.
-Men and women who occupy the highest positions of the dominant institutions of a society and who consequently hold enormous power.
-See also Power elite.
+Men and women in the highest positions of the dominant institutions of a society and who consequently hold enormous power.
+(See also Power elite.)

 Elite crime.
-Criminal behaviour of elites that is part of their normal activity, such as evading taxes, hiring illegal immigrants as domestics, or engaging in insider trading.
+Criminal behavior on the part of elites as part of their normal activity--such as tax evasion, hiring illegal aliens as domestics, or engaging in insider trading.

 Elitist.
-The attitude that some are better than others and have a right to the extraordinary privilege, power and wealth accorded them.
-Alternatively, one who subscribes to the theory that there is a power elite in American society.
+One who subscribes to the theory that there is a power elite in American society.